asarkar/docker/zeppelin/README.md

    ```
    This creates a temp table named `metrics` that you can query.
 To learn more about Sprak SQL, see [this](http://spark.apache.org/docs/latest/sql-programming-guide.html).

-   > Spark will automatically infer the schema. to see the schema, run `df.printSchema()`.
+   > 1. Spark will automatically infer the schema. to see the schema, run `df.printSchema()`.
+   > 2. To pass arguments to the Scala compiler, for example to view deprecation warnings, go to http://localhost:8080/#/interpreter, click "edit", and add `-deprecation` to the `args` property.

 4. In another paragraph, start writing queries.
 For example:

    ```